o19s/documentation-website/_search-plugins/ubi/schemas.md

 # Key User Behavior Insights concepts
 **User Behavior Insights** (UBI) **data collection** is about linking user queries to specific actions (events) taken in response in an application.

-## Key Identifiers
+## Key identifiers
 UBI is not functional unless the links between the following fields are consistently maintained within a UBI-enabled application:

 - [`query_id`](#query_id) is a unique id for the raw query language executed and the resultant `object_id`'s (_hits_) that the query returned.
 - [`client_id`](#client_id) represents a unique source of queries.
 Typically this will be a web browser used by a unique user.
 - [`object_id`](#object_id) represents an id for whatever object the user is recieving in response to a query.
 For example, if you are search books, it might be a _ISBN_ code of a book such as `978-3-16-148410-0`.
 - [`object_id_field`](#object_id_field) tells us the name of the field in your index that provides the `object_id`.
 For the book example, the value might be `isbn_code`.
 - [`action_name`](#action_name), though not technically an *id*, the `action_name` tells us what exact user action (such as `click`, `add_to_cart`, `watch`, `view`, or `purchase`) that was taken (or not) with a given `object_id`.

 To summarize: the `query_id` signals the beginning of unique *Search* for a client tracked via `client_id`, returning various `object_id`'s.
 Every time a user performs an interaction, the `action_name` tells us what the user is performing, and is connected to the specific `object_id`'s.
 We can differentiate between types of objects by looking at the `object_id_field`.

 Typically you will infer the user's overall *Search Journey* by looking at all the data for a `client_id` and looking at individual `query_id` data.
 Each application decides what makes a *Search Session* by looking at the data in the backend.

 ## Important UBI roles
 - **Search Client**: in charge of searching, and then recieving *objects* from some document index in OpenSearch.